 Every state has laws on slip and fall accidents.
 Whether you need to file an insurance claim or start a lawsuit, the law allows you to seek compensation.
 Individuals have the right to reimbursement if their injuries happen because of another person’s negligence.

-The Statute of Limitations
+State Statute of Limitations

-One of the state laws an injured party must consider is the statute of limitations.
+One of the Arizona laws an injured party must consider is the statute of limitations.
 The statute of limitations is a legal deadline for cases like slip and fall accidents.
 Once time runs out, the injured person generally loses their right to compensation.

 The amount of time to start a slip-and-fall claim depends on where you live.
 Regardless of how long you have to file a claim, you should begin the process immediately after the incident to preserve evidence and strengthen your claim.
 Be sure to hire a lawyer to avoid missing deadlines.